 A noteworthy former instructor at Al-Maghrib was Ashraf Ismail, who believes that “Allah will make His religion victorious … [and] the preeminent way of life in the entire world,” and that Hamas and Hezbollah are agents of “grassroots rebellions” rather than terrorist organizations.

-Apart from their teaching duties, Al-Maghrib instructors appear regularly on a number of Islamic satellite television networks, and are in high demand as motivational speakers at Muslim organization events all over the world.
-The Institute is also active amongst the 150-plus campus chapters of the Muslim Students’ Association of the U.S. and Canada, located at universities all over North America.
+Apart from their teaching duties, a number of Al-Maghrib instructors appear regularly on Islamic television networks and are in high demand as motivational speakers at Muslim events all over the world.
+The Institute is also actively engaged with many campus chapters of the Muslim Students’ Association of the U.S. and Canada.